IsaacCavallaro/course_work/Term 2/Week 1/bases_cs_fundamentals/bases.md

 # Converting from Binary to Decimal

-- Another way to think about determine the place value of a digit in a number is just converting from the number system (binary in these examples) to decimal.
+- Another way to think about determining the place value of a digit in a number is just converting from the number system (binary in these examples) to decimal.

 - We do this because then we can make sense of the number given our brains are not used to thinking in binary or hexadecimal or base 5 etc.